neondatabase/website/content/docs/reference/cli-projects.md

 ### create

-This sub-command allows you to create a Neon project.
+This subcommand allows you to create a Neon project.
 The [Neon Free Tier](../introduction/free-tier) supports creating a single project.
 The [Neon Pro plan](../introduction/pro-plan) allows creating multiple projects.

 You are prompted for a project name, which is optional.
 Press the **Enter** key to have a project name generated for you.